Poems by Edgar Allan Poe: To Miss Louise Olivia Hunter (1847)

 Never published in Poe's lifetime, it was found as a manuscript dated February 14, 1847.
 It was included in the 1969 anthology edited by Thomas Olive Mabbott.
 The "Unknown Poe" anthology edited by Raymond Foye titles it "To Louise Oliver Hunter".

 According to the Baltimore Poe Society, Hunter was a college student who entered a poetry contest judged by Poe in 1845.
 Hunter won, and Poe read her poem at a commencement ceremony on July 11, 1845.
 Poe's poem may have been written as part of one of Anne Lynch's annual Valentine's Day parties, though the poem contains no romantic or particularly personal overtones.
 The poem says the narrator attempts to leave but can not, as he is "spelled" by art.
 He compares this attraction to a snake beguiling a bird from a tree.

 To My Mother (1849)

 A heartful sonnet written to Poe's mother-in-law and aunt Maria Clemm, "To My Mother" says that the mother of the woman he loved is more important than his own mother.
-It was first published on July 7, 1849 in Flag of Our Union.
+It was first published in July, 1849 in Flag of Our Union.
 It has alternately been published as "Sonnet to My Mother."